Corporate Bank Account in the UAE

 Opening a corporate bank account in the UAE is not a formality.
 It is a compliance decision made by the bank after reviewing your business activity, ownership structure, source of funds, and the logic of how the company will actually operate.

 That is why many founders run into trouble when banking is treated as a step after registration.
-In practice, the right banking outcome often depends on decisions made before the company is incorporated.
+In practice, the right banking outcome often depends on decisions made before the company is incorporated, and on whether the operating-readiness story will still make sense once the account is live.

 What we review before you apply: